MikyM0use/iaq_board_BME680/README.md

 ## 7. Ambient Light Sensor

-original project used tsl2561 but I usead a [TCS34725] (https://esphome.io/components/sensor/tcs34725.html) almost pin compatile (it requires a bridge between pin 2 and 4).
+Nothing changed here.
+(I tried a [TCS34725] (https://esphome.io/components/sensor/tcs34725.html) almost pin compatile (it requires a bridge between pin 2 and 4) but at the end the footprint is too different).

 ## 8. LEDs